How I Validated a Pain Point and Shipped a SaaS in 7 Days

 Hosting: Vercel Critical decision: Pattern-based extraction instead of LLM inference.

 LLM extraction would cost $0.01-0.05 per statement in API calls.
 Pattern-based extraction costs nothing at runtime.
 For a flat-rate product, this is the difference between profit and loss.
+Stripe’s subscription billing docs make clear that sustainable flat-rate pricing only works when marginal cost per unit is negligible—otherwise usage spikes destroy margins.

 Day 4-6: Implementation